HIT THE ROAD WITH OUR THREE-DAY ITINERARY through the best of the Flinders Ranges and Outback.

 Can’t get enough of the Flinders Ranges?
 Venture further into South Australia’s ancient Outback.
 Discover the mysterious Painted Desert, take a dip in the Coward Springs natural mineral spa and reach epic heights on the Arkaroola Ridgetop Tour.

-Three days is just enough time to reach the Flinders Ranges’ lofty heights, but there’s so much more to explore.
-Check out our Flinders Ranges essentials below and extend your stay.
+Three days is just enough time to reach the Flinders Ranges’ lofty heights, but there’s so much more to explore in South Australia and there's no need to fly overseas.
+Go around the world in South Australia with our guide to destinations that rival international holidays.